RauschSchottManuel/FuelPriceWizzard/FuelPriceWizard.DataCollector/README.md

 - ***Enabled:*** Defines whether the implementation is enabled or disabled.
 Defaults to ```true``` when not specified.
 - ***FilePath:*** Defines ***where the .dll file is located***, normally this is the active folder (working directory) and therefore the filename itsself is sufficient but if the file is located somewhere else you would have to specify the relative path here. (``e.g. ..\\..\\..\\..\\MockUpFuelPriceSourceCollectorService\\bin\\debug\\net8.0\\MockUpFuelPriceSourceCollectorService.dll`` => Specifies the .dll file in the build output directory of the MockUpFuelPriceSourceCollectorService project)
 - ***Type:*** Defines the ***full name of the service class*** (including its namespace)

+## Demo collector service configuration (TODO)
+This section shows a full demo configuration of a new collector service (**DemoCollectorService**)

+1. Create the project "DemoCollectorService"
+2. Create the entry-point class and extend/implement the [BaseFuelPriceSourceService](../FuelPriceWizard.BusinessLogic/BaseFuelPriceSourceService.cs)  and [IFuelPriceSourceService](../FuelPriceWizard.BusinessLogic/IFuelPriceSourceService.cs)
+3. Add the collector-specific appsettings.DemoCollectorService.json file including the FetchSettings section
+4. Add the appsetings.json assembly entry